How to Create a Social Media Strategy in 7 Steps

 Here are some of our favourites tools for automating social posts:

 - Hootsuite is ideal for all-in-one social media monitoring, scheduling, and analytics.
 It also comes with a social streams feature, which allows you to engage with your audience and monitor your social accounts right from a single, intuitive dashboard – simple!

 - SproutSocial is great for team collaboration and social media management.
 The scheduling software can group your team members for strong collaboration and allows you to integrate tools for support teams to manage users issues quickly and efficiently.

 - CoSchedule is a tool focused on publishing.
-Utilize CoSchedule’s dynamic content scheduling and calendar feature to manage your Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Tumblr social profiles from the same place, with ease.
+Utilize CoSchedule’s dynamic content scheduling and calendar feature to manage your Facebook, Twitter (learn how to sell on Twitter), LinkedIn, Instagram, Pinterest, and Tumblr social profiles from the same place, with ease.

 The final step to a thriving social media plan?
 To keep trying new things and adjusting your strategy accordingly.
 Social media success is often a case of trial and error – and if you don’t try, you’ll never know.

 Weekly reporting and reviewing metrics is a good place to start, and tracking engagement on posts will show you what is working and what isn’t.
 If you use Google Analytics, you’ll also be able to see how much traffic social media is driving to your website week-on-week.
 Remember to refer back to your SMART goals, and create new ones when necessary.

 Things on social media change quickly, as new channels emerge and popularity shifts.
 Therefore, your social media strategy should be something that can be reactive – don’t hesitate to make changes as you see fit, and learn more about your target audience as you go along.
 Keep your team engaged and updated too, so you can all work together to evolve your content and keep growing.